fable-compiler/ts2fable/README.md

 npm install -g ts2fable
 ```

-Run the `ts2fable` command on a TypeScript declaration file and also specify the F# output file.
+Run the `ts2fable` command on a TypeScript file and also specify the F# output file.
 The F# namespace in taken from the output filename.
-In this example, it is `Fable.Import.React`.
+In this example, it is `Yargs`.

 ```
-yarn add @types/react --dev
+yarn add @types/yargs --dev
-ts2fable node_modules/@types/react/index.d.ts Fable.Import.React.fs
+ts2fable node_modules/@types/yargs/index.d.ts src/Yargs.fs
 ```

 You can find more information about how to interact with JavaScript